Matt-Pettit/EEE3088F-Project/README.md

 # EEE3088F-Project
-Welcome to Group 10's EEE3080F Design Project
+Welcome to Group 10's EEE3080F Design Project, we hope you like it